Professor Albert Munsell (1858–1918), America’s greatest colourist, wrote that:

 Munsell went on to invent a colour system that is now recognised as the standard colour notation.
 It is used globally in areas as varied as art, business, science, government and education.

-The Munsell system allows every colour to be identified ‘three dimensionally’, according to:
+The Munsell system allows every colour to be identified ‘three dimensionally’, according to hue, value and chroma.

 Hue is the quality by which we distinguish one colour from another, having black, white or grey mixed with it.
 The unique pure spectrum colours are red, yellow, blue, orange, violet and green.